WHAT WE DO

 Abheda Foundation’s journey began in 2012 with 24 meritorious and financially challenged students of Canning Subdivision in West Bengal being awarded Swami Vivekananda Scholarship for education.
 We extended our family to 48 members in 2013 and conducted medical and summer camps for them from time to time.
 Then on 12 January 2014, we embarked on an English teaching project for the family as each member was given a tablet for self-learning English through Abheda’s contents.
 Abheda volunteers took care to call the members on weekends to clear doubts only, thus imparting no or little teaching.
 Regular assessments followed and in years’ time, we find most of the members proficient in English.
 Please view Success Story section under Abheda English for their phenomenal progress in English.

-Presently we offer a scholarship to 55 members with some of them being covered on whole of their educational expenses.
+Presently we offer a scholarship to 90 members from Canning, Jalangi and Jhargram with some of them being covered on whole of their educational expenses.
 But it is not about scholarship alone.
 Abheda team stands beside the members, and this interaction is a regular phenomenon.
-We are a family now as may be observed in the posts and photos in Facebook page Extend Your Family (scroll to the bottom of the present page for link).
+We are a family now as may be observed in the posts and photos on Facebook page Extend Your Family (scroll to the bottom of the present page for link).
 We plan their career paths by aligning aspiration of the members and pieces of advice by experts.
 Special medical assistance, if needed, is provided.
 Educational tours and picnics are organized periodically.
 The members frequent Abheda office for days – for learning, medical needs, pieces of advice, during festivals and sometimes for no reasons!
 This is a sweet bonding we have grown.